GeomScale/volesti/cran_gen/cran-comments.md

     extdata   1.9Mb
     libs     26.0Mb

-  This is because of the externals and extdata
+  This is because of the externals and extdata size

 * checking compiled code ...
 NOTE
 File ‘volesti/libs/volesti.so’:
+  Found ‘_ZSt4cout’, possibly from ‘std::cout’ (C++)
+    Object: ‘vol_R.o’
   Found ‘rand’, possibly from ‘rand’ (C)
     Object: ‘vol_R.o’

+  We use 'std::cout' only for printing in the main function because it is really useful for a user to be able to obtain the steps of the algorithm.
-  This comes from external source in folder /src/external/minimum_ellipsoid which is part of [BNMin1](https://github.com/bnikolic/oof/tree/master/bnmin1) library
+  ‘rand’ comes from external source in folder /src/external/minimum_ellipsoid which is part of [BNMin1](https://github.com/bnikolic/oof/tree/master/bnmin1) library

+### test environments

 ###  External libraries